brainandforce/CliffordNumbers.jl/docs/src/numeric.md

 !!! danger
-    This is an extremely important point: **construction of a Clifford number type with fewer grades than the input performs a grade projection operation.** Conversion *will* throw an error if the result is not exactly representable.
+    This is an extremely important point: **construction of a Clifford number type with fewer grades than the input performs a grade projection operation without throwing an error.** However, *conversion* will throw an error if the grades of the input value are not present in the input type.

-    **This is not how other subtypes of `Number` defined by Julia Base behave**, as their conversion operations are generally defined to be identical to the constructor.
+    **This is not how other subtypes of `Number` defined by Julia Base behave**, as their conversion operations are generally defined to be identical to the constructor, and always throw the same error for a given pair of type and value.

+Construction and conversion of Clifford numbers from other Clifford numbers the only time that the quadratic form type parameter can be omitted.

+### Scalar conversion

 It may be desirable to convert the scalar type of an argument.
 The function `scalar_convert(T, x)` takes a type `T<:Union{Real,Complex}` and any Clifford number `x` and converts its scalar type to